Quantum fields in teleparallel gravity: renormalization at one-loop: Teleparallel gravity

 where $S_{ab}$ is the Lorentz generator in the representation of the field $\Phi$.
 Because of the relation~\eqref{condec}, it is immediate to see that this coupling is equivalent to the standard one that follows from the equivalence principle of general relativity.

 The separation of the gravitational degrees of freedom from inertial effects makes it clear that only $B^a_{\ \mu}$ (and not $\omega^a_{\ \mu\nu}$) should be quantized.
 In quantum field theory approaches to general relativity, such a distinction between gravity and inertia is not manifested, thus one ends up quantizing them both altogether.
 The spin connection is however not dynamical and its quantization is thus bounded to frame-dependent spurious effects.
-These spurious effects also become manifest when one adopts the full-coupling prescription, in which local Lorentz invariance is imposed before the quantization of matter fields.
+These effects also occur when considering matter fields, as in the present work.
+Indeed, they also become manifest when one adopts the full-coupling prescription, in which local Lorentz invariance is imposed before the quantization of matter fields.
 As we will see, if we invert the order of this procedure by imposing the local Lorentz coupling prescription only after quantization, all one-loop divergences can be renormalized by the terms already present in the bare action.

+In any case, we shall see later that the divergent part of the one-loop effective action is purely geometrical and can therefore be considered as a contribution to the gravitational sector of the theory rather than to matter.